"It's the chief's son!"

 "He wants you to aide me on this one."
 She pointed to the file on the screen.
 "According to a reliable source, in Port Angeles there's been a commotions among an unidentified group that has been smuggling illegal weapons and drugs-" Suddenly, Bella paused and glanced at Luna wearily, "Why are you standing so far away?"

 "What do you think about the drug trading?"
-Bella leaned back on the chair, swirling around so that her whole body faces Luna.
+Bella leaned closer.

 Like a dear caught in the headlights, Luna's thoughts were sent into a whirl.
 Was this some sort of a test?

-"Shouldn't this be the kind of things that the police should deal with?"
+"Shouldn't this be the kind of things that the police deal with?"
 Luna said carefully.

 Bella grinned.
-Caught off guard, Luna blinked stupidly.
-For a moment, she wondered how pretty Isabella would look without the boy makeup.
+For a moment, Luna wondered how pretty Agent Dwyer would look without the boy makeup.

-"That's what's it's strange about this whole ordeal."
+"That's what's so strange about it."
 Bella slipped into a thoughtful tone, "I did some research and found that there's no record of the organization in the police database, even though the dealing movements aren't small."

-"There is definitely a bigger scope to this situation than we think there are.
-Some higher authorities must be trying to conceal this drug trade for some unknown reasons."
+"There is definitely a bigger scope to this situation.
+Some higher authorities must be trying to conceal the trade for some unknown reasons that's important to Noah."

-Bella casually reached for the gun which she had taken out beneath the bed and had placed on the desk.
+Bella casually reached for the gun which she had placed on the desk.
 Through her thick frame of lashes, she saw Luna instantly freeze.

 "The members of the group are actually normal people with normal jobs."
 Bella fidgeted with the gun, flicking the safety catch on and off, "One of the dealers owns a flower boutique in Port Angeles."